Inverse design for Casimir-Lifshitz force near heterogeneous gapped metal surface: Results

 The relationship between the distance-dependent retarded Hamaker constant, $A^{\text{ret}}(d)$, and the corresponding free energy, $F(d, T)$, is expressed as $A^{\text{ret}}(d) = -12 \pi d^2 \times F(d, T)$.
-Fig. (S1) shown in the Supplementary Material\,\cite{SM2024} shows the retarded Hamaker constant for various material combinations of Ba$_{1-x}$Nb$_{1-y}$O$_{3}$-air-SiO$_2$.
+The retarded Hamaker constant between different silica-air-gapped metal systems are illustrated in Fig.\,\ref{RetardedHamaker1}.
+This figure illustrates how the interaction is tuned by using various material combinations of Ba$_{1-x}$Nb$_{1-y}$O$_{3}$-air-SiO$_2$.

 This figure demonstrates how the interaction strength changes for different material combinations as the distances between particles vary.
 An attractive interaction can be determined by a positive retarded Hamaker constant, which decreases with increasing distance due to retardation.
-In the non-retarded (NR) limit of small distances ($d\rightarrow 0$) for each material combination, $A^{\text{NR}}$ takes a constant value, as listed in Table \ref{tbFittingParametersSubhojit}.
+In the non-retarded (NR) limit of small distances ($d\rightarrow 0$) for each material combination, $A^{\text{NR}}$ takes a constant value, as listed in Tab.\,\ref{tbFittingParametersSubhojit}.
 First, let us consider the limit of very small separations when retardation can be neglected.
 In this case, the Hamaker constant is truly a constant allowing us to calculate a relation between Hamaker constants and the deviations in surface separation ($\Delta d$),

 and the percentage correction relative to the stoichiometric surface,